 As the sun moves across the sky, flowers track its arc.
 Troughs of parabolic mirrors must track it, too, in order to be properly aimed to concentrate heat from the sun at any given moment.
 Eventually, the tracking machinery got dirty, or perhaps froze in bad weather, and stopped working.

-Simpler flat solar panel systems worked better at much lower cost.
+Simpler flat solar panel systems worked better at a much lower cost.
 While advancing technology can surely come up with a dependable way for parabolic mirrors to track the sun, they will always be more expensive and more complicated than ordinary solar panels.

 I still hope that parabolic mirror technology can be successful on a scale that doesn’t require removing all the vegetation thousands of acres desert and piping enough water there to operate turbines.
 For the near future, at least, we can only continue to rely on solar panels in combination with wind power and other technologies for small-scale generation of electricity.

 Photo credit: Some rights reserved by frankenstoen.
+Link to Flickr no longer works.